AnyChart/docs.anychart.com/Maps/Labels.md

 ### Map

 In AnyMap, the {api:anychart.charts.Map#overlapMode}overlapMode(){api} method stands for hiding and showing this kind of labels.
 It supports two types of arguments: boolean and string.
 If use booleans, "true" allows labels to overlap each other, "false" disables those which overlap.
-If use enums, "anychart.enums.LabelsOverlapMode.NO\_OVERLAP" will disable overlapping labels and "anychart.enums.LabelsOverlapMode.ALLOW\_OVERLAP" will allow it.
+If use enums, "no-overlap" will disable overlapping labels and "allow-overlap" will allow it.
 Look at the next sample.

 ```
 map.overlapMode(false);
 ```

+or

 ```
-map.overlapMode("noOverlap");
+map.overlapMode("no-overlap");
 ```

 Both code samples do the same: disable labels that overlap each other.

 {sample}Maps\_Labels\_04{sample}